Report Animal Concerns

 These issues not only produce invalid research results and present challenges to study reproducibility, but they also lead to a waste of valuable resources – including time, research dollars, and, most importantly, the lives of research animals.

-As part of this initiative, we are pleased to offer the following resources to assist you with conducting responsible, rigorous research involving the use of transgenic mice:
+As part of the My Strain initiative, we are pleased to offer the following resources to assist you with conducting responsible, rigorous research involving the use of transgenic mice:

 About My Strain and How to Get Involved